lingtalfi/BullSheet/docs/relational_stream.md

 str         getTableKey ( str:table, array:weights=null, str:keyName=id, bool:allowAutoIncrementReset=true )
 ```

+The weight is an array of field => weight values.

+The keyName is the name of the key that you want the getTableKey method to return the value of.

 allowAutoIncrementReset: this method is likely to be used in a foreach loop.
 If weights are not used and the table has auto incremented fields, it is possible to drastically improve performances.